jeremy191/clustering-based-anomaly-detection/README.md

 The interactive code asks the user to specify which of the two datasets he or she is using.

-### Clustering Dataset
+### Analyzing Dataset

-The code offers four different clustering algorithms, namely K-Means, DBSCAN, LOF, and Isolation Forest.
+The code offers four different anomaly detection algorithms, namely K-Means, DBSCAN, Local Outlier Factor (LOF), and Isolation Forest.
+K-Means and DBSCAN are clustering algorithms, while LOF is a K-Nearest-Neighbor algorithm and Isolation Forest is a decision tree algorithm, both using a contamination factor to classify data as normal or anomaly.

 [K-Means](https://www.youtube.com/watch?v=_aWzGGNrcic) clusters data by starting with user-specified K initial cluster centroids, and assigning all points to the nearest centroid.
 Based on the assignments, the algorithm recalculates the cluster centers and reassigns all points to the nearest cluster center.
 The algorithm repeats this process for a default of 300 iterations.
 When the process ends, K-Means has clustered data into K clusters.
 [SciKitLearn's K-Means algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) offers the option for the user to also specify the method for initialization, the way that the algorithm chooses which points to use as initial cluster centroids.
 In this project, the user specifies K, the number of initial cluster centroids and eventual clusters.
 A typical way of choosing K is often by the [elbow method](https://www.scikit-yb.org/en/latest/api/cluster/elbow.html).
 The implementation of K-Means in this project reports the sum of squared distances to cluster centers (or squared sum of errors, SSE) needed in the elbow plot, so a user can run tests with different values of K and plot that against the SSE for each K value.
 A user can then subjectively choose the elbow point on such a plot to determine the best K, and can then conduct tests with this K. The researchers suggest using a few values of K around the elbow and comparing the evaluation metric scores generated for each K in order to determine the best value of K.